 The release also incorporates a colorful eight-CD, 17-chapter audio biography of Frizzell by his brother, country singer David Frizzell, and an LP-sized, 264-page hardcover book with a wealth of photos, extensive liner notes, a complete discography, and more.
 I’m tempted to say that this collection contains everything but the kitchen sink, but I’m not finished exploring and it’s possible the sink may be in there somewhere, too.

-The package isn’t exactly cheap, but for anyone trying to build a collection of country’s most important recordings, Frizzell’s work is essential.
+The package isn’t exactly cheap, but for anyone trying to build a collection of country music’s most important recordings, Frizzell’s work is essential.
 And to paraphrase the title of his first hit, if you’ve got the money, An Article from Life has got the music.

 Taylor Martin, Song Dogs.
 The North Carolina–based Taylor Martin, whose raspy vocals recall Levon Helm and, occasionally, Dr. John, features eight originals on this third album, along with three well-chosen covers: Bob Dylan’s “Sign on the Window,” Neil Young’s “Music Arcade,” and Merle Haggard’s “Kern River.”
 Martin’s own lyrical subjects are all over the map: “Little Pictures,” the funky opener, is about excessive cellphone use, for example, while “Hollywood” references Marilyn Monroe, and the melancholy “Eden Colorado” is about looking for a friend, a dream, and some hope.
 The music—sometimes funky, sometimes folky, sometimes poppy—is just as varied.
 The album is uneven, but its best tracks impress.